 “Nanomaterials and Spectroscopy” group is focused on spectroscopy and photonic applications of nano-scale functional units, including semiconductor quantum dots and quantum wires, metal nanoparticles and nanoantennas and organic/inorganic nano-hybrid systems.
 Further research activity in the group includes the study of optical properties in semiconductor nanocrystals (quantum dots), nano-hybrid materials, heterostuctures (quantum wires), metal nanoparticles, nanoantenas and organic functional materials (J-aggregates), as well as novel experimental approaches to control, manipulate and probe with light on nanoscale.

-LASER PHYSICS AND PHOTONIC MATERIALS
+LASER SPECTROSCOPY AND PHOTONIC MATERIALS

-The “Laser Physics and Photonic Materials” group is located in the Department of Applied Physics of the School of Engineering of the University of the Basque Country (UPV/EHU) in Bilbao, and devotes most of its research efforts to the optoelectronic properties of new materials and structures for solid state lasing and photonic crystal properties.
+The “Laser Spectroscopy and Photonic Materials” group is located in the Department of Applied Physics of the School of Engineering of the University of the Basque Country (UPV/EHU) in Bilbao, and devotes most of its research efforts to the optoelectronic properties of new materials and structures for solid state lasing and photonic crystal properties.
 Its activity also covers the development of a complete set of high resolution techniques, the development of new low-energy phonons rare earth-doped dielectric materials for energy converters and/or solid state laser cooling applications, and the probing, characterizing, and modeling transport and/or confinement of ultrafast ultra-intense laser light in inhomogeneous (nano- micro) dielectric materials doped with optically active centers for nanosensors, displays, and bioimaging applications.

 QUANTUM NANOPHOTONICS LABORATORY